-In August 2022, Alvopetro published its inaugural sustainability report outlining Alvopetro's approach to environmental, social and governance ("ESG") practices and key ESG metrics for the year ended December 31, 2021.
-With ongoing monitoring on several key environmental, social and governance metrics, the Company intends to report future performance as compared to 2021, in accordance with internationally-recognized reporting standards.
 Alvopetro strives to continuously improve the transparency of its efforts to ensure the ongoing sustainability of its business.
+In 2022 Alvopetro published its inaugural sustainability report outlining Alvopetro's approach to environmental, social and governance ("ESG") practices and key ESG metrics for the year ended December 31, 2021 and the second annual report was released in 2023 relating to the year ended December 31, 2022.